hfoley/SynapseLoadV2/README.md

 # Synapse Load Solution - V2
-This solution is to help build the components of a modern data warehouse in Azure including some Azure Data Factory metadata driven extract and load pipelines.
-This version builds on the previous solution that focused on the pipelines to load parquet files into what was at the time called Azure SQL DW at https://aka.ms/SynapseLoad.
-I will keep the version at that link as a GA service version.
-I'll only use GA versions of the services in that version.
-This V2 version here will contain as many items as I can automate with PowerShell utilizing the new Azure Synapse Analytics (workspace preview) https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is.
-I have also enhanced this version to contain a pipeline to extract SQL tables to parquet in a time based fashion.
+This solution contains code to help build the components of an Azure Synapse Analytics including some metadata driven extract and load pipelines.
+This solution contains PowerShell, SQL scripts, and json files to build out all the components below.

 The architecture of the solution diagrammed below.